washiner/washiner/README.md

 # Hi 👋, I'm Washiner Takeuchi

-#### "I am a Junior mobile developer specializing in Dart and Flutter, +10 years in the technology area, I specialize in Linux and I am looking for a career transition as a Software Developer, I have experience in Node, React, JavaScript, HTML, CSS, Git, GitHub and GitLab (I have a portfolio with projects that prove these skills ).
-Graduated in Systems Analysis and Development since 2011.
-I lived in Japan for 11 years to improve the language.
+#### I am a Junior Software Developer with a strong background in Java for backend development, SQL, and PostgreSQL.
+I have over 10 years of experience in the technology field and solid knowledge of Linux.
+Additionally, I have experience with Dart and Flutter, as well as Node.js, React, JavaScript, HTML, CSS, Git, GitHub, and GitLab (with a portfolio showcasing these skills).
+I hold a degree in Systems Analysis and Development since 2011.
+I lived in Japan for 11 years to improve the language
 #### 📚 I have Degree in Systems Snalysis and Development.
 #### 🧠 I’m currently studying Full Stack Software Development.
 #### 💬 I speak Portuguese, Japanese and English A2 or B1.